Site Specific: to be - there - or not to be - there?

 The Kitchen Table Conversations is an ongoing platform for reading, sharing, researching.
 It will bring thoughts, questions, texts, objects, performances, door knobs, voices, encounters, cartographies etc. We welcome everyone who wants to hear new ideas and share their own thoughts.

-The Kitchen Table Conversations are organized by the Master Education, Corpo-real master Interior Architecture, Teacher Department Theatre, Mister Motley online Magazine and ArtEZ studium generale.
+The Kitchen Table Conversations are organized by the Master Education in Arts, Corpo-real master Interior Architecture, Teacher Department Theatre, Mister Motley online Magazine and ArtEZ studium generale.
 Its base is Zwolle.